Supporting Living Organ Donors Program

 How to claim

-If we determine you are eligible, you will need to submit a claim form to us within 90 calendar days following your surgery.
+You will need to submit a Application form to us within 90 calendar days following your surgery.

-To claim, you will need to provide these forms and supporting documents, where they apply:
+To claim, you will need to provide the completed Application form and supporting documents, where they apply:

 - a medical certificate to verify the dates of work-up testing, appointments and surgery